 Here are few recommended papers that you might experiment with…

-Drawing Paper– Medium tooth paper that is suited for drawing with a variety of drawing media including graphite, charcoal, and colored pencils.
+Drawing Paper – Medium tooth paper that is suited for drawing with a variety of drawing media including graphite, charcoal, and colored pencils.
 There a ton of options for drawing papers, but Strathmore papers are recommended.

-Charcoal paper– Heavier tooth paper that is lightweight – almost semi-transparent.
+Charcoal paper – Heavier tooth paper that is lightweight – almost semi-transparent.
 Excellent for creating texture.
 (A variety of media can be used on charcoal paper – not just charcoal.
 I love it for graphite drawings.)

-Bristol Paper– Smooth tooth paper that is heavier (think cardstock).
-This paper is quite rigid and is excellent for creating smooth gradations of value, or detailed line work with ink.
+Bristol Paper – Smooth tooth paper that is heavier (think cardstock).
+This paper is quite rigid and is excellent for creating smooth gradations of value or detailed line work with ink.